 Growing together in knowledge love and faith

-In Computing, we will explore the questions ‘What is a network?' and 'How does a computer work?'
-The children will be introduced to the concept of networks, learning how devices communicate.
-From identifying components, children will learn how information is shared and deepen this understanding by exploring examples of real-world networks.
-They will then take on the role of computer parts and will create paper versions of computers to help to consolidate an understanding of how a computer works, as well as identifying similarities and differences between various models.
+In Computing, we will explore the questions ‘How does a computer work?’ and ‘Can I edit and enhance a video?’
+The children will learn about the role of computer parts and will create paper versions of computers to help to consolidate an understanding of how a computer works, as well as identifying similarities and differences between various models.
+They will then plan a book trailer, take photos or videos that tell a story, edit a video, and add text and transitions to a video.

-Our PE focuses for this term are 'Football', 'Invasion Games', 'Dodgeball' and 'Tennis'.
+Our PE focuses for this term are ‘Gymnastics’, ‘Dance’, ‘Basketball’ and ‘Rugby’.

 Weekly Homework